csc-training/geocomputing_course/materials/exercise_basics.md

 squeue --me
 ```

-5. Once the job is done, check how much of the resources have been used with `seff <jobid>`.
+5. Once the job is done, check how much of the resources have been used with `seff jobid` (replace jobid with the number that was displayed after you ran sbatch command).

 :::{admonition} Additional exercises
 :class: tip